CHS 798: Field Studies in Public Health

 - After completion of this course, students will be able to apply their knowledge to develop innovative and effective solutions to public health problems.

-- Prepare - Update your resume, tailor your cover letter, prepare for the interview, etc. Watch the Career Studio professional development videos in Canvas.
+- Prepare.
+Update your resume, tailor your cover letter, prepare for the interview, etc.

 - Try Career Studio and their internship board.

 - Try the Office of Service Learning and Civic Engagement to get some ideas.